idekerlab/hit_map/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Install **deconwolf** (https://elgw.github.io/deconwolf/), which is written in C.

 Follow the official installation instructions on their website.
-This can be installed in CUP or GPU.
+This can be installed in either CPU or GPU.

 This repository requires the following Python packages::